ibm-cloud-docs/schematics/autodeploy-actionsamples.md

 Try out one of the IBM-provided Ansible playbooks to perform cloud operations on target hosts or to get started with {{site.data.keyword.bplong_notm}} actions.
 {: shortdesc}

-The usage of the clickable links are:
+Use the links on this page as follows:
-- `View GitHub repo` link opens the [Git repository](https://github.com/Cloud-Schematics) where the respective template is stored.
+- `View GitHub repo`: Click on this link to open the [Git repository](https://github.com/Cloud-Schematics) where the template is stored.
 You can review the file structure, the Ansible playbook instructions, and the `README` file that contains the steps to use the template in {{site.data.keyword.bpshort}}.

-that you can explore by using the `View GitHub repo` clickable link, and create the {{site.data.keyword.bpshort}} action by using `Deploy to IBM Cloud` clickable link.

-- `Deploy to IBM Cloud` link takes you to the **Create an action** page with the **GitHub repository URL** and the **Action name** pre-populated.
+- `Deploy to IBM Cloud`: This link takes you to the **Create an action** page with the **GitHub repository URL** and the **Action name** pre-populated.

 ## Running cloud operations on {{site.data.keyword.vsi_is_short}}